studentdotjs/javascriptAlgorithms/README.md

 1. Say Hello Say Bye.
 1. Omnipresent Value.
 1. Check if One Array can be Nested in Another.
-1. What's the Missing Letter?.
+1. What's the Missing Letter?
+1. Chat Room Status.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)